 - Won the lottery.
 How can you win a lottery you never entered, usually in another country?
 A simple inquiry or response to one of these emails will get you permanently tagged as a prime scam candidate, meaning a flood of new deals.
 Delete these quickly.

 - Starving girl needs a friend.
 I always wonder how these destitute kids have computers with Internet access, and can buy the huge mailing lists they need for spamming.
 I recommend that you ignore these bogus requests, and spend your sympathy in local areas where you can touch and feel the problem.
+Also, to protect yourself from such email fraud, consider setting up DMARC record.

 - Cheap travel.
 You receive an email with the offer to get amazingly low fares to some exotic destination, but you must book it today or the offer expires.
 It may even be free if you sign up for a timeshare pitch at the destination.
 The pitch will be hell, and you can only see the beach from your hotel through binoculars.
 Don’t expect a refund.